Lead magnets, in marketing, are an effective technique for gaining a prospect's contact information.

 The problem is these magnets can take a lot of time and energy to produce.
-Podcasts, e-learning courses, video series, and contests all sound great -- but who has time to create it all?
+Podcasts, e-learning courses, video series, and contests all sound great – but who has time to create them all?

 - Kickback Email: The kickback email is your follow-up message to the lead a short time after the exchange takes place.
 This email marketing campaign starts a conversation with the lead to keep them engaged with your business.